aabduul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moves all files starting with an uppercase to the dir /tmp/u
+ Delete all files in the current working dir ending with char ~